llostfromlight/specialitytesting/README.md

+#note : Beta version still working on this i will update it once i learn more stuff 2025/5/1

 # Speciality Testing

 A simple Flutter project to help users discover their natural IT talent through a series of questions.